Betsy Thorleifson is a magician.

 “There’s something nostalgic about being able to sit at a little café table with a cup of tea or coffee and enjoy a slice of cake,” she notes.
 “We bake off fresh chocolate chip cookies throughout the day as well, and those practically sell out before they get stacked up on the front table.”

 As the ringleader behind Nine Cakes, Thorleifson currently treks back and forth between Brooklyn and Hudson during the week, spending half her time at each location.

 “The Hudson Valley reminds me of home,” she reveals.
 “I grew up north of Seattle in a small town, so I have a fondness for the countryside I’ve found throughout the state of New York.”

 Not one to rest on her laurels, the cake-making whiz already has visions for the future of Nine Cakes.
-In the next few months, she hopes to collaborate with local businesses in Hudson and maybe even roll out classes or workshops.
+In the future, she hopes to collaborate with local businesses in Hudson and maybe even roll out classes or workshops.
 First and foremost, however, she wants to make really good cakes.

 “Before we opened [in Hudson], we already had wedding cakes on our calendar for the summer,” she explains.
 “I’m looking forward to making even more wedding cakes for couples getting married in the beautiful Hudson Valley…but this summer, we won’t have to go as far to deliver them!”